jrdngr/cargo-sideload/README.md

 because existing tools don't always work with private registries.

 `cargo sideload list [crate-name]` will list some information about each available version of the specified crate.
-Yanked versions are not included in the reuslt.
-Using `--latest` will print the latest version of the crate.
+Yanked versions are not included in the result.
+Using `--latest` will print the info for the latest version of the crate, while `--latest-version` will only return the latest version number.

 `cargo sideload outdated --registry=[registry-name]` will list all dependencies with newer versions available in the specified registry. `--registry` is optional if you have a default registry set.
 A list of crates to check